 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

 Cultural activities include Hawaiian games and crafts, songs and storytelling with the valley’s kupuna (elders).
 Also located on-site is the snack bar Na Mea ‘Ono, which specializes in locally grown and produced meat, fruits, vegetables, soft drinks and desserts; and Ku‘ono Waiwai, a gift store that offers a wide variety of one-of-a-kind gifts made by local artisans.

-For those wanting to make a full day of their Waimea experience, O‘AHU NATURE TOURS’ WAIMEA WATERFALL AND CIRCLE ISLAND ADVENTURE takes you to Waimea and a few of the island’s most beloved sites, including BANZAI PIPELINE, HALE‘IWA TOWN and the North Shore’s FAMOUS SHRIMP STANDS.
+For those wanting to make a full day of their Waimea experience, O‘AHU NATURE TOURS’ ULTIMATE CIRCLE ISLAND WITH WAIMEA WATERFALL takes you to Waimea and a few of the island’s most beloved sites, including BANZAI PIPELINE, HALE‘IWA TOWN and the North Shore’s FAMOUS SHRIMP STANDS.

-Waimea Valley is open to the public daily from 9 a.m. to 5 p.m., except Thanksgiving, Christmas and New Year’s Day.
+Waimea Valley is open to the public daily from 9 a.m. to 5 p.m., except Thanksgiving and Christmas Day.
 There is an admission fee.